4 Components Your Food Defense Plan Must Include

 The next section of your food defense plan should focus on mitigation strategies for each of the vulnerabilities you identified.

-Some basic mitigation strategies include the following:
+Some basic mitigation strategies include:

-- More comprehensive hiring practices, e.g., background checks
+- More comprehensive hiring practices (e.g., background checks)

 - More thorough procedures or policies around employee and visitor access to your facility

-- Updating exterior and interior facility security, e.g., lighting, access control systems, or fencing
+- Updating exterior and interior facility security (e.g., lighting, access control systems, or fencing)

 - A clear plan for reporting suspicious activity